 As well as superior student accommodation, Exeter has plenty of options when it comes to entertainment.
 From cultural attractions to funky clubs, the city is brimming with activities for the ultimate Exeter student living experience.

 Starting with something always close to students’ hearts – their stomachs – Exeter certainly impresses.
 From giant pizza baskets at the atmospheric Old Firehouse to the tasty snacks in the Impy’s three bars, Exeter has plenty of delicious eateries that will suit all budgets.
 Tea on the Green is a must for those looking for outstanding cakes, fabulous espresso (arguably the best in the city) and gourmet vegan and gluten free treats.
-Meanwhile, it doesn’t get much better than The Rusty Bike for those who like their food fresh from the farm.

 Exeter student life also has plenty to offer for those who like history and architecture.
-The Royal Albert Memorial Museum is as grandiose on the inside as it is on the outside, while the Bill Douglas Centre is fascinating to anyone with an interest in cinema.
+The Royal Albert Memorial Museum is as grandiose on the inside as it is on the outside, while the Bill Douglas Cinema Museum is fascinating to anyone with an interest in cinema.
 Clyston Mill allows you to travel back in time to the days when watermills were an essential part of city life, while the smugglers’ cellar at the Fairlynch Museum in Budleigh Salterton is well worth a visit.

 Retail therapy in Exeter is also fun, with high street brands rubbing shoulders with independent stores.
 And to top it all off, there’s the glorious Exeter coastline and a host of associated watersports.